Nanomatrix: Scalable Construction of Crowded Biological Environments: Pre-processing Phase

 \section{Pre-processing Phase}

-Before the real-time rendering, in the pre-processing step, we partition the scene, fill the scene with mesh instances.
-We also prepare the geometry for all meshes, prepare and upload buffered data to the GPU.
+In the pre-processing step before the rendering is started, we partition the scene and fill the scene with mesh instances.
+We also prepare the geometry for all meshes and prepare and upload buffered data to the GPU.